HIV data leak: What we know about Mikhy Farrera Brochez

 WHAT ELSE DID HE FAKE?

-When police raided Brochez' residence, they seized several certificates purportedly issued to him, said court documents.
+When police raided Brochez's residence, they seized several certificates purportedly issued to him, said court documents.

 READ: Doctor on trial for helping HIV-positive boyfriend deceive MOM

-Investigations revealed that all the certificates were forged and that Borchez neither attended the institutions nor obtained the qualifications.
+Investigations revealed that all the certificates were forged and that Brochez neither attended the institutions nor obtained the qualifications.

 He had used the certificates to apply for jobs with educational institutions in Singapore.